SKrotkih/NeuralNetwork/README.md

 ![cleverboard](https://user-images.githubusercontent.com/2775621/46585107-178e8280-ca75-11e8-850a-fa442ad8af21.gif)

-CleverBoard is an iOS App developed with Neural Network algorithm for recognizing images.
-You can teach to recognize 6 symbols.
-Draw three times every symbol.
-Then the app will be learning some time.
-After that you can draw symbol which will be rcognized.
+CleverBoard is an iOS App developed with Neural Network algorithms for recognizing decimal numbers (as an example) on images.
+You can train the network to recognize 10 symbols yourself.
+Draw upper to five pictures for every symbol.
+Then train the neural network.
 It is very easy.
-The app consists learned model which can recognize decimal number from 1 to 6.
-You can create your own model on the LERN screen.
+A trained model is already included so right after launch the app, you can try to recognize decimal numbers or learn to recognize your own.

-I consider the CleverBoard as a code example.
-Here used RxSwift, MVVM.
+I consider the CleverBoard as a code example with using Swift 4 and MVVM.

 ## Requirements